 Take Their Attention Away From Biting and Onto Something Positive

 Puppies love teething toys.
-Freya had some teething keys that were designed to be put in the freezer to cool them down.
+My dog Freya had some teething keys that were designed to be put in the freezer to cool them down.
 She also had some Kong toys and other chewable things that were hard to destroy in a hurry.
 (And believe me, she tried.)

 She did go in for mouthing when she was a puppy, too.
 Whenever she mouthed my hands and tried to bite them, I redirected her to a nearby chew toy.
 When she focused on that, I gave her lots of praise.